How to create a project dashboard to increase performance tenfold?

 By consolidating the various project tracking tables, it is possible to provide strategic information to help make better decisions at company level.

-Monitoring capacity planning - Which profiles will be missing in the future?
+Monitoring resource capacity planning - Which profiles will be missing in the future?

-Monitoring capacity planning - Which profiles will be missing in the future?
+Monitoring resource capacity planning - Which profiles will be missing in the future?

 The financial data for the project and its progress enable us to calculate the sales and margins that will be generated in the coming months.
 Consolidation provides an income statement for the entire business.